- Home

 If you no longer want/need something, the best thing you can do is to donate it.
 This ensures that your unwanted item does not end up in the landfill, and the person on the receiving end will save money and resources by not buying it new.
 There are many local stores that will accept gently used items that are in good condition.

 Do not leave “free boxes” at the curb.
 Items left outside become garbage, costing the City and therefore you, thousands of dollars annually.
 If thrift stores won’t take your items, make sure to take it to the appropriate disposal site.
+For more information on how to minimize waste during your move, download the Don’t Dump & Run Brochure!

 Please note: As always, please make sure all items are clean, dry, and in good working condition before donating, and please call or check ahead to confirm hours of operation and what items can be accepted.